ififfy/flipflip/docs/options.md

 ?> Typically, FlipFlip will show images in the order they load.
 However, *strictly ordered* will force FlipFlip to wait for the next image to be ready before displaying.

+#### Avoid Repeats
+When ordering sources/images randomly, enabling this option will ensure all sources/images are used before repeating.